Boozhoo

 Kai nindizhinikaas!
 (Hello, I’m Kai!)

-I’m a half Ojibwe & half Irish woman from Wabigoon Lake Ojibwe Nation, now living in the mountains of British Columbia with my loving husband.
-I lived most of my teens and twenties Winnipeg, MB and most of pre-16 in Thunder Bay, On.
+I’m an Ojibwe woman from Wabigoon Lake Ojibwe Nation, now living in the mountains of British Columbia with my loving husband.
+I’ve lived in Upsala & Thunder Bay, Ontario as well as Winnipeg, Manitoba.

 I’ve always loved stories because they feed us, they grow our minds, they nourish our spirits and they give us insight into other lived perspectives.
 I love to read and to listen to people speak about what matters to them.
-I also love to write, both to make sense of what’s happening around me, to explore interest in depth and more recently to connect with our Anishinaabe language and history.
+I also love to write, both to make sense of what’s happening around me, to explore interests in depth and more recently to connect with my language and culture.

-My prized hobby is exploring mountains and capturing the moments, they’re a vital part of my life and I’m thankful to have the privilege of experiencing them first-hand.
-There will be a dedicated section to share those under my portfolio called Mountains.
-I am NOT a photographer, these are not top quality photos but they capture some of the beauty well enough to share along side information about the history, natural features and lessons they’ve taught me.
+My primary hobbies include exploring mountains, they’re a vital part of my life, I’m thankful to have the privilege of experiencing them first-hand.
+There is be a dedicated section to share images and information about the region under my portfolio called Mountains.
+I am NOT a photographer, these are not top quality photos but they capture some of the beauty well enough to share alongside information about the regional history and lessons they’ve taught me.

 When I’m not in the mountains, working or writing - I’m either reading, at the gym, biking, paddling, climbing, shooting my bow or planning and preparing meals with my husband.
-I work in tech as a manager along side an incredible team of intelligent people.
-Outside of work I am interested in what technology can do for language and cultural studies, there is also a low-key finance nerd side of me too, but there are enough spaces out there for that so I’ll (likely) leave it off here.
+I work in tech alongside an incredible team of intelligent people.
+Outside of work, I am interested in what technology can do for language and cultural studies.

-** I’ll try to use Anishinaabemowin as much as possible in the language and medicine as I learn it, however I am very novice and spelling seems to vary based on region - please if you notice an error, let me know!
+** I’ll try to use Anishinaabemowin as much as possible as I learn it, however, I am very novice and spelling seems to vary based on region - please, if you notice an error, let me know!
 I’m happy to hear it